 Mechanism of Action

-Health Benefits of Serine
+Health Benefits of L-Serine

-1) L-serine May Treat Amyotrophic Lateral Sclerosis
+1) Amyotrophic Lateral Sclerosis (ALS)

 L-serine has recently been studied for the treatment of amyotrophic lateral sclerosis (ALS).
 ALS is caused by the breakdown of nerve cells and ultimately results in fatal muscle weakness.

 2) Chronic Fatigue Syndrome

 3) Symptoms of HSAN1

 Small doses of L-serine before sleep may improve sleep quality.